 Why is it important?

 The moment you take gravity out of the equation many physical or biological phenomena will behave differently.
 By observing those effects, scientists are able to determine how we can benefit from the lack of it, while gaining a better understanding towards what gravity actually does to different types of matter.
 This is of great importance to many field, providing both valuable research and commercial opportunities.

 There are multiple sectors that can benefit from gravity-free research, some more surprising than others.

 Two of the main markets that stand out are BioMedicine and Materials Research.
 When talking about pharmaceuticals, the microgravity environment can change the development of crystal and molecular structures.
 The possibility of producing better drugs in weightlessness is also taken into account by many researchers, as the studies are quickly advancing and the results are optimistic.
 On the other hand, microgravity enables the manufacturing of materials that could not be otherwise produced on Earth, such as materials with less impurities which are proved to be more efficient.
 This development alone would automatically unlock new opportunities on Earth, revolutionise the entire communication system, and even put the basis for a new economical boom.

-Other on-going research examples includes: bone density studies, embryonic development, stem cell research and biomaterial 3D printers to only name a few.
+Other on-going research examples include bone density studies, embryonic development, stem cell research and biomaterial 3D printers to only name a few.

 Microgravity Demand and Capabilities in the UK

 In terms of who is showing the most interest in the gravity-free research sphere, the USA are leading the charge today, with Europe coming in second and Japan third.
 What is more, the UK is on top of the list within Europe, recognising both the academic and the commercial values that lay ahead.